-- 1. Your insurance must cover you for the whole time you'll be away.
+- 1. Your insurance must cover you for the whole time you'll be away for each trip you take.
 If not, we may not pay your claims. - 2.
-The amounts payable vary depending on your situation (see your Travel Insurance Policy). - 3.
+All trips start the day you leave your home and end the day you come back.
+That means that the day you leave and the day you come home count as 2 full days away. - 3.
+The amounts payable vary depending on your situation (see your Multi-Trip Annual Insurance Policy). - 4.
 You must take all reasonable steps to protect or recover your belongings.

-- Overall maximum: Your insurance amount indicated in your Confirmation of Insurance (you choose this amount) - The maximum payable amounts for each covered situation (see your Travel Insurance Policy)
+- Overall maximum: Your insurance amount indicated in your Confirmation of Insurance (you choose this amount) - The maximum payable amounts for each covered situation (see your Multi-Trip Annual Insurance Policy)